node-red/cookbook.nodered.org/http/simple-get-request.md

 ### Solution

-Use the <code class="node">HTTP Request</code> node to make HTTP requests and an <code class="node">HTML</code> node to extract elements from the retrieved html document.
+Use the <code class="node">HTTP Request</code> node to make an HTTP request and an
+<code class="node">HTML</code> node to extract elements from the retrieved html document.

 #### Example